Chiddingstone Church of England School

 Educating for life in all its fullness - John 10:10

-The Early Years Foundation Stage (EYFS) curriculum sets standards for learning, development and care of children from birth to 5 years old.
+The Early Years Foundation Stage (EYFS) sets standards for learning, development and care of children from birth to 5 years old.
 It ends when a child enters KS1.
-The EYFS is the framework by which all children in England have a focus placed on the their well being and development as they grow and prepare for their entrance into compulsory education.
+The EYFS is the framework by which all children in England have a focus placed on the their well-being and development as they grow and prepare for their entrance into compulsory education.
 The standards ensure all children will learn and develop well and are kept healthy and safe.

 In summary, the EYFS comprises: